 Strictly for interior walls, products like milk-based paints are very low in VOC levels and are completely safe to be used in homes.

 Strict standards have been set by organizations like EPA to ensure that a paint product passes the eco-friendly criteria.
 When shopping for eco-friendly paints, it is necessary that you look for:

 - An organic certification (check on the internet for authentication)

-- Check for chemical ingredients of the paint.
+- Check for chemical ingredients in the paint.

 1. Minimized environmental impacts

 Natural or eco-friendly paints are strictly water-based paints without any oil base.
 Consequently, they aren’t toxic even when put to waste.
 Easily biodegradable, they leave very little impact on the environment.
 Over the years, technology has been improving and we now have amazing products with a range of colors for natural paints.